Kuwaiti cuisine

-Kuwaiti cuisine is a fusion of Arabian, Iranian, Indian and Mediterranean cuisines.
+Kuwaiti cuisine is an amalgamation of primarily Arabian and Iranian, with modern influences from Indian.
 Kuwaiti cuisine is part of the Eastern Arabian cuisine.
 A prominent dish in Kuwaiti cuisine is machboos, a rice-based dish usually prepared with basmati rice seasoned with spices, and chicken or mutton.

 Seafood is a significant part of the Kuwaiti diet, especially fish.
 Mutabbaq samak is a national dish in Kuwait.
 Other local favourites are hamour (grouper), which is typically served grilled, fried, or with biryani rice because of its texture and taste; safi (rabbitfish); maid (mulletfish); and sobaity (sea bream).

 Kuwait's traditional flatbread is called khubz.
 It is a large flatbread baked in a special oven and it is often topped with sesame seeds.
 Bread is often served with mahyawa fish sauce.